Tips for teaching yourself music 1

 2. Experiment

+3. Don’t be afraid to make mistakes.
 Beethoven, Tchaikovsky, Duke Ellington, and all great musicians were all novices once.
 It is perfectly okay to produce cacophonies instead of melodies while exploring a violin or piano, but you will never learn to play something correctly if you do’ even try.
 Practicing and learning what does and doesn’t work is the only way to develop skills.

 4. Find the perfect instrument for yourself.

 Someone said it right that instruments are like shoes- the wrong ones hurt, and you will never enjoy them.
 However, the best ones will comfort you and stay with you forever.
-The first instrument I learned was the guitar, but I never really felt connected with it and eventually learned the violin, which I play almost every day.
+The first instrument I learned was the guitar, but I never really felt connected with it, and I eventually learned the violin, which I play almost every day.
 Try a few instruments and choose one that feels right.
 Also, ensure that you get a quality instrument, as the instrument’s sound quality may not sound well despite your many efforts if the instrument is of lower quality.

 Toronto’s Academy of Music has been disseminating music lessons and supplying music instruments since 1981.
 They are a specialized music school and instrument store conveniently located at